bubbabaird/JSON-Routes/README.md

 ## Description
 ## Note: fork your repo from [here](https://github.com/TIY-Charlotte-Java/JSON-Routes).

 Create a project called `RegistrationForm`.
-Download [angular.zip](https://github.com/oakes/java-assignments/raw/master/curriculum/assets/angular.zip) and extract it, then rename the folder to `public` and move it into the root of your project.
+Download [angular.zip](https://github.com/oakes/java-assignments/raw/master/curriculum/assets/angular.zip) and extract the contents into the `resources/public` of a new project.
 This is a fully complete client-side web app, and you will need to write the backend for it using Spark and H2.
+(A lot like we did in class).

 ## Requirements